 The usefullness of this item increases with how long you can stand next to your enemies and live.
 For that reason Id only ever build this as a part of my top build and even then only when Im being very aggresive.

 Control wards save lives more than most stats do.
 No it is not just the responsibility of the support to get every control ward for your team.
 A ward only costs 4 minions, so don't be stingy.

 -Boots are pretty much essential for any champion.
 Without decent movespeed you'll never be able to catch or escape from your enemies.
 Which set you choose is circumstantial though I recommend building them early.

 Generally your best bet is to go for Ionian Boots of Lucidity, as the CDR helps you both offensively and defensively.
 If you want to increase your magic damage get Sorcerer's Shoes for the Mpen.
 Against a heavy ad team, Ninja Tabi are useful.
 Mercury's Treads are used against teams with reliable CC.
 Boots of Swiftness are good when the enemy lacks "hard" CC.
-Boots of Mobility are helpful when roaming, but offer no combat based advantages.
+Mobility Boots are helpful when roaming, but offer no combat based advantages.

 -Items that are currently being experimented with or are just very niche in their usage.

 Not good simply because you can't really buy it early game without really pushing back more impactful items, and the stats aren't built to scale late.

 alternate to lich bane...?